Sink or Swim

 Our swimming pool is in urgent need of renovation and modernisation to enable all the young deaf people at Mary Hare School to benefit, as well as local community groups.
 We also want to build additional sports changing rooms.

-The Mary Hare Foundation
+Charity information: The Mary Hare Foundation

 The main aim of this project is to ensure that young people have access to sports facilities to encourage them to participate regularly in sport for the social and health benefits they offer.